 Eleven Plants uses an all-neutral color scheme that’s harmonious and easy to look at.
 The green matches the content well and the color combinations are simple and charming.

 Qvartz uses one of the most unexpected trending colors of the year in a way that mimics many other projects.
 With pink text, pink color blocks, and a mashup of bold and softer colors, this palette is somewhat feminine but not too much so.

 Sheelink By RTX uses a modern gradient and bold coloring to bring attention to its product.
 The colors are deep and moody and the maroon-purple has a distinct sense of regality and mystery.

 Loic Sciampagna’s portfolio uses one of the best combinations of blue and yellow you’ll find.
-The contrasting hues are simple, elegant and engaging with the simple touch of the light, brighter blue.
+The contrasting hues are simple, elegant, and engaging with the simple touch of light, brighter blue.

 Canatal uses its triple blue brand colors well in this design.
 It’s an example of how to use a monotone color palette without being boring.

-FFWD Digital uses brights in a stylish and classic way.
-On paper, using this trio of colors on a dark and light background might seem awkward, but here, it’s actually seamless and lovely.
+FFWD Digital uses brights stylishly and classically.
+On paper, using this trio of colors on a dark and light background might seem awkward, but here, it’s seamless and lovely.

 Tappezzeria Novecento uses a color scheme that most would shy away from – and it works.
 The bright combination of orange and black is simple and engaging.
 The colors contrast just enough so that everything is easy to read.
 It’s also a nice touch that the brand colors are also in the images.

 Tev is anything but boring with a lime background and duotone color overlay.
 It’s bold and the green makes you think money – just what the site is designed to do.